nchap22/Kickstarter_Challenge/Kickstarter.md

 ### Purpose

 The purpose of the project is to explore how other plays fared when it comes to their fundraising goals compared to how the play Fever fared.
 It’s important to see what months plays have the most success because these are the months to focus on when trying to fundraise and launch a play.
-Also, the purpose is to find what campaign goal amount has the most success and what campaign gial amounts have the least amount of success.
+Also, the purpose is to find what campaign goal amount has the most success and what campaign goal amounts have the least amount of success.

 ## Analysis and Challenges